Huaqi326/HQ_Fall2021_2/README.md

 # HQ_Fall2021_2

-My name is Huaqi Zhang.
+Huaqi Zhang
 This is the second repo(Exercise App).
-Test